-Here is the process for selecting a jury for a trial.
+Here is the process for selecting a jury for a trial in Queensland:

 1. First selection

-A computer chooses people at random from the electoral roll (over 18 and on the electoral roll).
+A computer randomly selects people from the Queensland electoral roll (you must be over 18 and registered on the electoral roll).

 2. Notice to prospective juror

-If you’re chosen in the first selection, you receive a letter called ‘Notice to prospective juror’, which includes a questionnaire and excusal application.
+If you’re chosen in the first selection, you’ll receive a letter called a ‘Notice to prospective juror’.

 3. Second selection